pryv/service-core/docs/api.md

 The `"points"` array contains all the data points you'd like to submit.
 Each data point is represented by a simple array.
 This makes the bulk of the message (your data points) very space-efficient; values are encoded positionally.
 The first value corresponds to the first field, and so on.

+Timestamps must be encoded as seconds (or fractions of seconds) since unix epoch.

 You should submit multiple data points in a single API call to Pryv as follows (for example when sampling the height of a drone that is in rapid ascension):

 ~~~json